klustria/oci-devops-helidon-example/README.md

       ```shell
       cd main
       ```
-   2. Run the destroy script
+   2. Run the destroy script.
+This will remove all artifacts stored in the artifact repository, remove kubernetes service (which will also remove the provisioned LoadBalancer) and deployment from OKE, if they exist, and finally will destroy all the OCI resources created by the terraform script.
       ```
       destroy.sh
       ```
 3. Cleaning up the created compartment, dynamic-groups, groups and policies.
-   1. From the same terminal, change directory to init
+   1. From the same terminal, change directory to init.
       ```shell
       cd ../init
       ```
-   2. Run the destroy command from terraform
+   2. Run the destroy command from terraform.
       ```shell
       terraform destroy -auto-approve
       ```